SudarshanaReddy/book-store/README.md

 mvn spring-boot:run OR
 **Download jar from Actions tab summary** and run it with below command java -jar <jar-name>

+**
+API security**
+Users should have the GitHub Account annd login with the git hub account to access the API.

 **Git Hub Actions workflow**